 – Strength of the Sikhs

-This spiritual symbol is the most sacred in the Sikh community and is made up of four weapons.
+This enlightenment symbol is the most sacred in the Sikh community and is made up of four weapons.
 It comprises of two single-edged swords crossed at the bottom (Kirpan), a chakkar in the center along with a two-edged sword (talwar).

 Representing the Sikh doctrine Deg Tegh Fateh, the sword in the symbol represents the divine power.
 It manifests the destruction of falsehood and re-establishes truth.
 The two swords at the bottom are known as Piri-Miri (Left-right) that shows the integration of spiritual and materialistic supremacy.

 One of the most admirable gods of Hinduism, Lord Ganesha represents wisdom.
 It is believed that he is a remover of obstacles and is often worshipped to achieve successes in the new ventures.
 The symbol is represented by a figure with an elephant head but the human body who prevents you from destruction.